7/7/22

 extrinsic stains are external, these alone are

-not enough to remove the highly pigmented
+remove the highly pigmented

 particles that have met your porous tooth